 The most advanced pain management center, Brooklyn back pain management doctors and specialists at Pain Physicians NY offer unique, individualized approach to manage your pain.
-We are using the most effective back pain management options including Platelet Rich Plasma (PRP) Injections and utilizing the latest technologies available in USA.
+We are using the most effective back pain management options including Platelet Rich Plasma (PRP) Injections, latest PPR therapy and utilizing the newest technologies available in USA.

 Pain Management Brooklyn

 Pain Management Downtown Brooklyn

 26 Court Street, #309, Downtown Brooklyn, NY 11242